 - Soft pastels; a wonderful medium for those who love to explore colour in a direct approach

-- Watercolours; this can be used in a traditional way of building transparent washes but can also be used wet in wet or mixed with other media.
+- Watercolours; can be used in a traditional way of building transparent washes but can also be used wet in wet or mixed with other media.

 - Mixed media; for example collage with acrylics, watercolour with pastels, inks and watercolours, gouache and pastel etc.